Topology Service Transactional Behavior

 -- This table only contains active leases - entries are deleted when consumed

-CREATE TABLE leases_outstanding (
+CREATE TABLE cells_outstanding_leases (

-updated_at TIMESTAMP NOT NULL
+updated_at timestamp with time zone NOT NULL

 );